-Asking a lawyer to prepare a “boilerplate” contract is like fingers scratching the chalkboard.
-Lawyers hate this because it devalues their services.
-Clients only think they love them.
+Asking a lawyer to prepare a boilerplate contract is akin to fingers scratching a chalkboard.
+Lawyers hate writing them—or even being asked to write them—because they devalue their services.
+Clients only think attorneys love them.

-For some reason (actually I know the reason) lately I am being asked by clients to prepare a “boilerplate” contract for them.
+For some reason (actually I know the reason), I have recently been asked by clients to prepare a boilerplate contract for them.
 Why?
-Well I suspect the obvious – that they are looking to save money or control their costs.
-I suggest that working with your lawyer to avoid run away hourly fees is often a good thing, but doing that in exchange for a cookie cutter contract is short sighted.
+Well I suspect the obvious: that they are looking to save money or control their costs.
+I suggest that working with your lawyer to avoid runaway hourly fees is often a good thing, but doing that in exchange for a cookie-cutter contract is short sighted.

 The basic idea is to use terms familiar to attorneys so that drafting the contract can take less time.

 If you have been lucky enough to avoid litigation over the terms of a contract, you are very fortunate.
-Most contract litigation involves just that – a dispute over the terms of the contract and whether they can avoid a breach, minimize damages or provide other remedies.
+Most contract litigation involves just that: a dispute over the terms of the contract and whether it can avoid a breach, minimize damages, or provide other remedies.
 It is an expensive way to find out what your “standard” contract really means.